Frequently Asked Questions

 No, we do not keep your materials on file.
 Applicants must submit a new online application, fee, updated resume, essays, transcripts, references and TOEFL/IELTS scores (if applicable).
 M.S. students must retake the Journalism School writing test.
 Non‐native speakers of English whose TOEFL or IELTS scores did not meet our required minimums should retake the test.

 M.S. applicants and M.A. applicants (who have elected to be considered for the M.S. program) will be notified to set up their writing test via email after they submit their online application.
-The writing test, administered by the School or by alumni proctors, is required of all Master of Science degree applicants.
-Students are tested in English on writing skills and general knowledge of current events and historical facts.
-The 90-minute exercise will examine analytical and critical thinking skills, along with reporting and writing skills.
+The writing test, administered by ProctorU, is required of all Master of Science degree applicants.
+The two hour exercise will examine analytical and critical thinking skills, along with reporting and writing skills.
 The test format is short answer and uses open-ended questions.
 We do not have a sample test online.
+All students will take the test remotely, regardless of location.
+You do not need to travel to New York City to take the test.

 We do not require an interview for M.S., M.A. or Ph.D. candidates.